Gifted Education Services

 The Shippensburg Area School District utilizes a 4-tiered gifted universal screening and identification process.
 This process begins at:

 • Tier 2 - The student will then be evaluated in a small group using the Naglieri Nonverbal Ability Test which is completed on the computer.
+All students in grade 2 will be screened in late Feb/early March.
+Parents will be emailed results from the screening.
+Students who meet the matrix threshold requirements will move to Tier 3.

 High School Gifted Services